The Wire

 It affected two main artery branches – one 70% restricted and the other completely cut off.

 “Over time my body had formed other pathways to get blood flow where it needed it most through smaller vessels.
-The higher velocity blood flow through these smaller vessels led to the development of an aneurism,” Muth said.
+The higher velocity blood flow through these smaller vessels led to the development of an aneurysm,” Muth said.

 Ending the pain